 Project GRAD Houston

 Project GRAD Houston supports high school and college students by delivering the tools and resources necessary for students to prepare for, enroll in and succeed in college.
+Show funding helps Project GRAD enroll more than 500 new Project GRAD scholars each year.

 The Rise School of Houston

 The Rise School of Houston is dedicated to the early education of infants, toddlers and pre-school children born with Down syndrome and other developmental disabilities.
-The Rise School prepares these children for a successful kindergarten through 12th-grade experience, and life.
+The Rise School prepares these children for a successful kindergarten through 12th-grade experience, and for life.

 Schreiner University – Western Art Academy Workshop